agrass/route-tracker/README.md

  **you need to be careful with the key number (track_id), used to identify the route.
 If you already selected one number for that route, you can't change it on production or you will get wrong data.**

 ### Create migration
 You need to create a new migration for your user model to add an integer to storage the respective route level, to check which route already visited.
-For example:
+(This integer is used to store as binary which route the user already visited) For example:
 ```ruby
   $ rails g migration add_level_to_users level:integer
 ```